Last Updated on October 26, 2022 by Griselda M.

 So how to collect seeds from hens and chicks?
-As you may know, hens and chicks plants don’t just grow from stem cuttings.
+As you may know, hens and chick plants don’t just grow from stem cuttings.
 You can also grow them from seeds.
 If you are a first-timer and you want to propagate them via seeds, you can collect seeds from your mature plants.

 It’s always a gamble to grow or propagate succulents using seeds.
 You never know for sure if you get empty flats and a complete crop failure.
 But it can be done.
-If you have hens and chicks in your garden and you have grown them for a while, in a sense that you already have a variety of mature plants, you can start propagating from seeds.
+If you have hens and chicks in your garden and you have grown them for a while, in the sense that you already have a variety of mature plants, you can start propagating from seeds.

 The good side of seed propagation is that it is the most economical way to propagate your succulents.
 Although it takes the longest, you can eventually grow great plants when you know the technique.

 How To Collect Seeds From Hens and Chicks